ybdesire/SandboxLLM/README.md

 - And the sample source code will be appended to the prompt if the sample is script, so LLM can read the source code for better analysis.

+# Steps to run

+1. Deploy sandbox Cuckoo as the steps here:
+2. Deploy and run LLM as the steps here : [llm](llm/readme.md)